onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Meaning in the 21st century: aiming for a higher impact if your opinions - earning that weight and have the ability for it to decrease at any point if you do wrong things.
 “The reward function” as a chapter

-TODO: use high dimensional instead of multi? or not.

 Adding dimensionality to thoughts - the ability to filter opinion any way you want

 The ability to vote on how votes should be counted in compound model representations